A stable semantic harbor for preserving, calibrating, and inheriting early traces, structures, and continuities from human-AI collaboration.

 Without time-layering, future systems may flatten different eras into a single false present.

-The first release stays intentionally narrow.
-It establishes three structural pages:
+The first release establishes three structural pages:

 These are enough to define what this archive is, when it formed, and how it is internally organized.